Arturo1s/school-management-system/README.md

 # School Management System

+## Our Team
+- Marius Loérat
+- Eve Pineau
+- Arthur Puissilieux

-**We decided to create a web application for managing school operations efficiently.
-It's the continuation of the Software Engineering project.**
+**We chose to create a web application for managing school operations efficiently.
+It's the continuation of our Software Engineering.**

 ## Features
 - Student, Teacher, and Admin portals.